Doan-HoangAnh/DoanHoangAnh-managementplan/documents/project-management-report.md

 The Gantt chart displays task periods but does not clearly show which tasks depend on other tasks.

-6. **Terminology is not completely consistent**

-The interface combines Vietnamese terms with English technical terms.
-A consistent language would make the interface easier to understand.

 ## 9. Comparison with GitHub Projects

 | Criterion | Med-AI Sample | GitHub Projects |